issacto/pycuga/samples/allone/README.md

 # Allone

-* a simple testing program where the more 1, the higher fitness values
+* a simple testing program where the more 1 in the binary number, the higher fitness values
-* constantArray is not used
+* constantArray is declared empty